Next Generation Backscatter Communication: Systems, Techniques and Applications: Introduction

 \section{Introduction}

-The idea of \emph{Internet-of-Things} (IoT) originated from an Internet-connected Coke machine at Carnegie Mellon University in the 1980's and took over in the late 1990's with the vision of networking everyday objects so as to automate our societies and daily lives.
-In the past decades, the IoT has seen technological innovations in a wide range of applications such as smart city, smart home, and autonomous robots, vehicles and \emph{unmanned aerial vehicles} (UAVs).
-The IoT is expected to comprise tens of billions of sensors in the near future among other types of nodes.
-The Big-Data collected via the sensors over IoT is centralized and analyzed in the Cloud to measure and regulate phenomena of common interest in the real world such as pollution, traffic congestion, and parking availability.
-Empowered by cloud computing, the IoT technologies can penetrate many sectors of our society ranging from traffic control to business and foster breakthroughs in diversified fields ranging from physics to biology.
-However, keeping the massive number of energy-constrained IoT sensors alive poses a key design challenge for IoT.
-This is especially challenging given a large number of the sensors are hidden (e.g., in the walls or appliances) or deployed in remote or hazardous environments (e.g., in radioactive areas or pressurized pipes), making battery recharging or replacement difficult if not impossible.
-Thus, it is highly desirable to power IoT nodes by ambient energy harvesting~\cite{ambient_EH} or wireless \emph{power transfer} (PT)~\cite{Huang15}.
-One particular promising solution in this regard is \emph{backscatter communications} (BackCom) which allows an IoT node to transmit data by reflecting and modulating an incident RF wave~\cite{Boyer14}.
-The conventional radio architecture comprises power-hungry RF chains having oscillators, mixers and digital-to-analog converters, which results in non-compact form factors and limits the battery life of IoT devices.
-For example, the well-adopted RF chip CC2520 from Texas Instruments consumes about $100$~mW for transmission, which is quite a large power consumption.
-In contrast, a backscatter node has no active RF components and as a result can be made to have miniature hardware with extremely low power consumption, e.g., in the order of $10\ \mu$W~\cite{Tagconsumption}, facilitating large-scale deployment at a flexible location or even in-body implantation.
+{In the past decades, the IoT has seen technological innovations in a wide range of applications such as smart city, smart home, autonomous robots, vehicles and {unmanned aerial vehicles} (UAVs). {\emph{The IoT is expected to comprise tens of billions of sensors in the near future.
+Keeping the massive number of energy-constrained IoT sensors alive poses a key design challenge for IoT.
+This is especially challenging given a large number of the sensors may be hidden (e.g., in the walls or appliances) or deployed in remote or hazardous environments (e.g., in radioactive areas or pressurized pipes), making battery recharging or replacement difficult if not impossible.
+Thus, it is highly desirable to power IoT nodes by ambient energy harvesting~\cite{ambient_EH,Seattle,Tokyo} or wireless {power transfer} (PT)~\cite{PowerCast,Huang15}.}} One particular promising solution in this regard is {backscatter communications} (BackCom), which allows an IoT node to transmit data by reflecting and modulating an incident RF wave~\cite{Boyer14}.
+The conventional radio architecture comprises power-hungry RF chains having oscillators, mixers and digital-to-analog converters, which results in non-compact form factors and limits the battery life of IoT devices. {For example, the well-adopted ZigBee CC2520 chip from Texas Instruments consumes about $100$~mW for transmission~{\cite{CC2520}}, which is quite a large power consumption.} In contrast, a backscatter node has no active RF components and as a result can be made to have miniature hardware with extremely low power consumption, e.g., in the order of $10\ \mu$W~\cite{Tagconsumption}, facilitating large-scale deployment at a flexible location or even in-body implantation.